shehrozmunir111/playwriteAutomation/README.md

 ## Description

 This project demonstrates automated testing using Playwright for web applications.
-It focuses on testing the demo websites and includes examples of different testing techniques including locators, assertions, and element handling.
+It focuses on testing various web elements and interactions including dropdowns, checkboxes, input fields, and assertions on demo websites.

 ## Prerequisites